 - in a non-final class, it increases the danger of problems with subclasses

-- it opens the door for allowing the this reference to escape the constructor
+- it opens the door for allowing the this reference to be passed to another object before the object is fully constructed

 There's nothing wrong with creating a thread object in a constructor or static initializer - just don't start it there.